untoldwind/KontrolSystem2/docs/contributing/building.md

 export KSP2_BASE_DIR=$HOME/.local/share/Steam/steamapps/common/Kerbal\ Space\ Program\ 2
 ```

-* Install mono and msbuild for mono.
+* Install dotnet-sdk and dotnet-host for version 8.0
   * Package names will vary on distribution.
-For ArchLinux based distributions this would be `mono` and `mono-msbuild`
+For ArchLinux based distributions this would be `dotnet-sdk` and `dotnet-host`

 ```
 msbuild -t:build,test -restore -Property:Configuration=Release